 The rest of northern Greece is covered with equal attention to detail, and each chapter has separate features on topics relevant to the area, like the people who live there, the wildlife, the culture, special foods and drinks, that kind of thing.

 As well as Thessaloniki, places covered include Halkidiki and Mount Athos, the Sporades, the Pelion, Meteora, Ioannina, Kastoria, Mount Olympus, and islands including Thassos and Samothraki.
 There's even a section on Athens, in case you're passing through there.
 It's not as detailed as, say, the Thessaloniki chapter, but would be perfectly adequate for a stay of 2-3 days.
 If you're staying longer we recommend you buy a dedicated Athens city guide.

 In short, if you're going to northern Greece, you won't find a better guidebook.
 Even if you're only going to part of the region, this will be a good investment, and it's a credit to the publisher and the author, Dana Facaros, who has been writing about Greece since 1977 - and her knowledge shows.

-You can buy the Bradt Guide to Northern Greece direct from the publisher here.
+You can buy the Bradt Guide to Northern Greece direct from the publisher here, and on Amazon.